-Networks with disordered (chaotic) dynamics, which have low in-degree or branchiness in their subtrees (such as CA chain-rules) allow backwards computation of much larger networks than for ordered dynamics which have high in-degree.
-For CA, rules giving chaotic dynamics have a high Z parameter, rules giving ordered dynamics have a low Z parameter[32].
+&lt;sup>2Networks with disordered (chaotic) dynamics, which have low in-degree or branchiness in their subtrees such as CA chain-rules [47], allow backwards computation of much larger networks than for ordered dynamics which have high in-degree.
+For CA, rules giving chaotic dynamics have a high Z parameter, rules giving ordered dynamics have a low Z parameter [38].